alphaprinz/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

 - `name` (Required)
     - Type: String
     - Description: Specifies the name of the root account to be updated.
-    If updating an iam account, specify its name with --iam_name param.
+    If updating an IAM account, specify its name with `--iam_name` param, in addition to `--name` param which is the root account that owns this IAM account.

 - `iam_name`
     - Type: String
-    - Description: If updating an iam account, specifies the name of the iam account to be updated.
+    - Description: If updating an IAM account, specifies the name of the IAM account to be updated.
-    The update iam account belongs to the root account specified with --name param.
+    The update IAM account belongs to the root account specified with --name param.

 - `new_name`
     - Type: String